Community Services Block Grant (CSBG)

 CSBG provides a range of services to assist low-income people in attaining the skills, knowledge, and motivation necessary to achieve self-sufficiency.
 The program also provides low-income people with immediate life necessities such as emergency food, shelter, transportation, and access to available community resources.

 In Sacramento County, programs funded through CSBG strive to eliminate the conditions of poverty affecting the county’s low-income residents.
 They provide case management, emergency shelter, transportation, emergency food, and counseling services for at-risk youth, frail elderly, disabled persons, low-income families, and the homeless.
-Only Sacramento County residents that meet federal poverty income guidelines or are recipients of TANF or SSI are eligible for CSBG services.
+Only Sacramento County residents that meet federal poverty income guidelines are eligible for CSBG services.

 For a list of additional service providers, click here.